elixirschool/elixirschool/posts/2021-11-18-til-cleaner-queries-with-ecto-map.md

 # TIL: Cleaner queries with Ecto `map`

-It's not unusual for database queries to avoid select * when we can use an index (say, :id) and have a performance gain.
+When working with large tables, is a common practice to avoid using `SELECT *` to make a beter use of computer resources and database indices.

 So, instead of writing: